 If you want to know how much power your phone is drawing from your charger, there’s a tool you can use, the MakerHawk USB 3.0 Power Meter.
-It’s also available with USB C port.
+It’s also available with a USB C port.

 Click the image to check the price on Amazon now!